aguevara22/RMHD-NN/README.md

 4. **Inspect convergence and diagnostics.**
    Plotting and evaluation cells compare baseline and corrected solutions and visualize extrapolation to later times.

+Important note: before running the notebooks, set the adiabatic index `gamma` in `jacobians.py` to match the experiment.
+For the 1D shock setup use `gamma = 4/3`; for the 2D cases use `gamma = 5/3`.

 Early-time simulation snapshots are loaded from `data1d/` and `data2d/`, while later-time behavior is learned solely from the governing RMHD equations.
 Running the notebook top-to-bottom with default settings reproduces the results shown in this repository.